Two-dimensional binary transition metal nitride $M$N$_4$ ($M$ = V, Cr, Mn, Fe, Co) with a graphene-like structure and strong magnetic properties: Conclusion

 In summary, by the first-principles calculations, we predict two kinds of $M$N$_4$ ($M$ =metal) two-dimensional lattices, which are single-atom-thick transition metal nitride sheets with a planar structure.
 The formation energy and phonon dispersion calculations as well as molecular dynamics simulations are carried out, and the $r$-$M$N$_4$ and $s$-$M$N$_4$ ($M$ = V, Cr, Mn, Fe, and Co) sheets are demonstrated to be dynamically and thermally stable.
 The mechanism of structural stability is ascribed to the $sp^2$ hybridization and coordination bond between N and metal atoms.
 Apart from this, the conjugation effect of $\pi$-$\pi$ interaction and the $\pi$-d coupling further stabilize the two lattices, and the extended $\pi$ bond plays a key role in keeping a planar configuration.
 On the other hand, the two lattices have a good structural compatibility for different transition metals, resulting in the easy tunability and designability of electronic structure.
 The planar ligand field is another feature of the two lattices, which brings about the special splitting of five suborbitals of $3d$ metal atom and gives rise to large local moment and strong magnetism.
-The $s$-CoN$_4$ monolayer is high temperature ferromagnetic two-dimensional material and the Curie temperatures of 613.9 K are evaluated by the tensor renormalization group method.
+The $s$-CoN$_4$ monolayer is a room-temperature ferromagnetic two-dimensional material and the Curie temperature of 321 K is evaluated by solving the Heisenberg Hamiltonian with the Monte Carlo method.

 This work was supported by the National Natural Science Foundation of China (Grants Nos.
-11974207, 11974194, 11774420, 11474004, 11704006), the National R\&D Program of China (Grants Nos.
-2016YFA0300503, 2017YFA0302900), and the Major Basic Program of Natural Science Foundation of Shandong Province (Grant No. ZR202105280001).
+11974207, 11974194, 11774420, 11474004, 11704006), the National R\&D Program of China (Grants No. 2017YFA0302900), and the Major Basic Program of Natural Science Foundation of Shandong Province (Grant No. ZR202105280001).